8BallDuVal/PlotlyGraphingCalculator/README.md

 Written in Python 3.6.5 for Windows.
 Uses the Plotly API to create interactive graphs that open in a web browser.

 Required packages:
-- Sympy
+- Sympy 1.1.1
-- Plotly
+- Plotly 3.2.0

 The program was written using Object-Oriented Programming, and requires that you initialize a Calculus object with a function string.

 Here's a quick example of initializing a Calculus object:
-    x = Symbol('x')
+    x = Symbol('x')****
     function = Calculus(3*x**3-4)

 The function variable is now considered a Calculus object, and you can use the program's methods to take derivatives, integrate, or plot the function.

+****The x = Symbol('x') line is not necessary if the Calculus object is being created in the main perform_calc.py file.
+However, if you want to start a new python file and use the Calclulus object within that file, you must include the x = Symbol('x') line at the top of the file.

-Here is a list of the included methods:
+Here is a list of the included methods/functions:
 - __init__ --> initializes the object with specific properties.
 - __repr__ --> returns an easily readible representation of the object when you print an object variable to the console.
 - __str__ --> similar to __repr__, this method simply returns the function of the object.